Be aware that Java version 1.7 (and earlier) is not supported for AEM 6.2. For more information, see Supported Platforms.

 Before installing Communities fix or feature packs, it is necessary to ensure the AEM platform is up-to-date.

 For the latest updates to AEM 6.2, be sure to check Adobe Experience Manager 6.2 hot fixes

-The AEM service packs do not include updates to Communities features.
+The AEM platform service and fix packs never include updates to Communities features.

-After installing an AEM platform service pack, it is not necessary to re-install a Communities feature pack or fix pack.
+After installing an AEM platform service pack, it is not necessary to re-install a Communities feature pack.